FA Cup fifth round draw: Chelsea to face Man Utd | Goal.com

 Holders Chelsea have been drawn to face Manchester United in the FA Cup fifth round in a repeat of last year's final.

-In the stand out tie of the round, Maurizio Sarri’s will take on Ole Gunnar Solskjær’s improving Red Devils at Stamford Bridge next month.
+In the stand out tie of the round, Maurizio Sarri’s side will take on Ole Gunnar Solskaer’s improving Red Devils at Stamford Bridge next month.

+United have won all eight of Solskaer’s matches in charge since the Norwegian succeeded Jose Mourinho last month, including an impressive 3-1 victory against Arsenal at Emirates Stadium in the fourth round on Friday.

+Eight-time winners Chelsea reached round five courtesy of a comfortable 4-0 victory over Sheffield Wednesday on Sunday.

-Eden Hazard scored the only goal when the sides met at Wembley in May, with Chelsea lifting the trophy for the eighth time.
+Eden Hazard scored the only goal from the penalty spot when the sides met at Wembley in May, with Chelsea lifting the trophy for the fifth time in 11 years.

 Elsewhere in the draw, League Two Newport could face Premier League champions Manchester City if they beat Middlesbrough in their fourth round replay.